poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 resolves to the correct type for the argument, but there is the identifier and a `:` before said expression.

+You cannot omit named arguments, even when the passed expression is exactly the same as the
+identifier: `my_db.register(name: name)` cannot be shortened to `my_db.register(name)`.

 ### Calling a function with named arguments indirectly

 All examples until now have always called the function (or closure) directly, but Rust also allows